-If you do develop respiratory illness symptoms or are diagnosed with COVID-19, the CDC has released recommended precautions for household members, intimate partners, and caregivers who interact with a patient in a nonhealthcare setting, such as your home.
+If you do develop respiratory illness or are diagnosed with COVID-19, the CDC has released recommended precautions for household members, intimate partners, and caregivers who interact with a patient in a non-healthcare setting, such as your home.
 You may want to share these with your family, friends, and visitors:

 - Make sure that they understand and can help you follow your healthcare provider's instructions for medication(s) and care.
-They can help with basic needs in the home and provide support for getting groceries, prescriptions, and other personal needs. - If you have any symptoms of respiratory illness, they can help monitor your symptoms.
+They can help with basic needs in the home and provide support for getting groceries, prescriptions, and other personal needs. - They can help monitor your symptoms.
 If you're getting sicker, they should call your healthcare provider and tell them if you have laboratory-confirmed COVID-19.
 This will help the healthcare provider's office take steps to keep other people in the office or waiting room from getting infected.
 Ask the healthcare provider to call the local or state health department for additional guidance.
-If the you have a medical emergency and you need to call 911, notify the dispatch personnel that you have, or are being evaluated for COVID-19. - Household members should stay in another room or be separated from you as much as possible.
+If you have a medical emergency and you need to call 911, notify the dispatch personnel that you have, or are being evaluated for COVID-19. - Household members should stay in another room or be separated from you as much as possible.
 Household members should use a separate bedroom and bathroom, if available. - Prohibit visitors who do not have an essential need to be in the home.